Johann Schmid: With 26

 On 3 August, the RAF flew a series of anti shipping attacks.
 Defending against these attacks, Schmid claimed a Spitfire destroyed.
-Sarkar suggested that his opponenent may have been RAF pilot Flight Lieutenant Eric Lock from No. 611 Squadron.
+Sarkar suggested that his opponent may have been RAF pilot Flight Lieutenant Eric Lock from No. 611 Squadron.
 Lock, flying Spitfire Mk V W3257, was reported by his own side as shot down by anti-aircraft fire on 3 August 1941 near Boulogne, but whose crash site was not ascertained.
 Sarkar, who cross referenced Lock's disappearance with Luftwaffe combat claims for the same day, discovered that while Lock's Spitfire was the only RAF plane lost that day, Schmid reported having shot down a Spitfire into the sea near Calais.
 In reality, Lock was lost in the morning of the 3 August.
 Schmid claimed his victory in the early evening at 18:32.